 - Reduce speed to low and beat in vanilla.

 - Add flour and beat on low speed just to blend.

-- Gather dough into ball; divide in half.
+- Gather cookie dough into a ball and divide dough in half.

-- Form each half into ball and flatten into disk.
+- Form each half into a ball and flatten into a disk.

 - Wrap disks separately in plastic wrap and chill until firm, at least 4 hours.